thescientress/web-dev/index.md

 ## Getting started

-In order to get started, try out the community developed online IDE or setup your own development environment with the local development framework **AEproject**.
+In order to get started, try out the community developed online IDE or setup your own development environment with the local development framework AEproject.

 - ### ![](./img/Try_it_in_browser_icon.svg) Try it in the browser
   Start writing and testing Sophia Smart Contracts instantly.
 Click on the link below to launch the FireEditor, a Web-based IDE.